Shreyas1476/Fake-News-Detection-Using-NLP-and-ML-Algorithms/README.md

 + ### Fake News Detection Dataset :-

-This dataset contains 12 columns and 22635 rows.The link for the dataset is https://www.kaggle.com/code/sharanya02/fake-news-detection/input
+This dataset contains 12 columns and 22635 rows.Column titles include column titles: author, title, site_url, language, title_without_stopwords, text, published, main_img, type, label, text_without_stopwords, and hasImage.
+The data consists of news articles from various authors and types.The link for the dataset is https://www.kaggle.com/code/sharanya02/fake-news-detection/input

 + ### Getting Real about Fake News Dataset :-

 The dataset contains text and metadata from 244 websites and represents 12,999 posts.The link for the dataset is https://www.kaggle.com/datasets/mrisdal/fake-news?resource=download

++ ### Global News Dataset :-
+This news data set contains various news of global scope .
+This helps the model to get trained for international news from all domains .The link for the dataset is https://www.kaggle.com/datasets/dbs800/global-news-dataset

 + ### real_or_fake Dataset :-